andrewmoles2/rTrainIntroduction/r-data-wrangling-3/r_data_wrangling_3.md

 library(dplyr)

 # your code here
+# load in data

+# look at data to help decide on join

+# join data

+# review joined data

+# filter out selected performers, then aggregate
 ```

 If you've managed to do the above challenge this code should produce a nice table for you.
 If you want to learn how to play around and edit this table, the documentation for gt can be found here: https://gt.rstudio.com/.